Consensys/quorum.js/README.md

 ## Extending web3 instance with Quorum APIs
 Quorum.js offers a way to add Quorum specific APIs to an intance of web3.
-Current APIs that may be extended are [Raft](https://github.com/jpmorganchase/quorum/blob/master/docs/raft.md), [Istanbul](https://github.com/jpmorganchase/quorum/blob/master/docs/istanbul-rpc-api.md), and [Privacy](https://github.com/jpmorganchase/quorum/blob/master/docs/api.md) APIs.
+Current APIs that may be extended are [Raft](http://docs.goquorum.com/en/latest/Consensus/raft/), [Istanbul](http://docs.goquorum.com/en/latest/Consensus/istanbul-rpc-api/), and [Privacy](http://docs.goquorum.com/en/latest/Getting%20Started/api/#privacy-apis) APIs.
 Extending your web3 instance is as simple as calling `quorumjs.extend` with the list of APIs you need.
 Please note that web3 will receive a quorum specific namespace after extension `web3.quorum`

+**Note:** `web3.eth.subscribe` is extended through `web3.quorum.eth.subscribe` to patch output formatter.
 ```js

 const web3 = new Web3(new Web3.providers.HttpProvider(address));